sirbaratusii/navyseals_ex/README.md

 This modification serves as an unofficial patch.
 Which aims to add in QoL improvements and probably more additions.
 This also serves as a starting point for me to learn more about QuakeC.

 # To-do
+- [ ] Modify the weapon view models to have non-fullbright arms.
 - [ ] Implement support for right-handed and centered weapon views.
 (Original was only left-handed)
 - [X] Automatic reloading for weapons
 - [ ] Proper support for Deathmatch 3 rules